 EXAM REQUIREMENTS FURTHER INFORMATION MARKS Tasks 1-2: Performance The candidate performs TWO contrasting play extracts from memory. (maximum time: 8 minutes) The contrast must be in at least one of the following: language style (eg prose, verse, non-colloquial/formal, colloquial/informal), genre or period in which the piece was written.
-Full details of how to prepare for this task are on pages 96-98.
-Each piece is awarded marks out of 20 Tasks 3-4: Character development The candidate performs TWO original scenes.
-Each scene should show their character from tasks 1 and 2.
-One of the scenes must show their character in a different environment.
-The focus of the other scene is the candidate's own choice. (maximum time: 6 minutes) Full details of how to prepare for this task are on pages 99-100.
-Each piece is awarded marks out of 20 Task 5: Reflection The candidate demonstrates their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) Full details of how to prepare for this task and the set questions are on pages 85-95.
-20

-During the exam, the candidate will:
+For full details on how to prepare for this task, see Section 15: Exam guidance: Performance tasks.
+Each piece is awarded marks out of 20 Tasks 3-4: Character development The candidate performs TWO original scenes: ONE original scene showing one of their characters from performance tasks 1 OR 2 in a different environment ONE original scene showing their character from the other performance task.
+The focus of this scene is the candidate's own choice. (maximum time: 6 minutes) For full details on how to prepare for this task, see Section 16: Exam guidance: Character development tasks.
+Each piece is awarded marks out of 20 Task 5: Reflection The candidate demonstrates their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) For full details on how to prepare for this task and the set questions, see Sections 11-13: Reflection task.
+20 ASSESSMENT CRITERIA During the exam, the candidate will: Integrate vocal and physical performance skills to accurate performance Demonstrate variations in pace, pitch and volume to •

-Integrate vocal and physical performance skills to deliver an imaginative and accurate performance Demonstrate variations in pace, pitch and volume to create character and support narrative Technical skills Demonstrate effective use of physicality and space to create character and support narrative Demonstrate the ability to create an original scene with character and narrative development Demonstrate and communicate understanding of the material, technique and connection with character Engagement Demonstrate clear choices of interpretation with the material Demonstrate the ability to explore a character with creativity Demonstrate a confident, sustained and accurate performance Performance Demonstrate ability to engage the audience, communicating meaning and mood & audience awareness
+Integrate vocal and physical performance skills to deliver an imaginative and accurate performance Demonstrate variations in pace, pitch and volume to create character and support narrative Demonstrate effective use of physicality and space to create character and support narrative Demonstrate the ability to create an original scene with character and narrative development Technical skills Demonstrate and communicate understanding of the material, technique and connection with character Demonstrate clear choices of interpretation Demonstrate the ability to explore a character with creativity Engagement with the material Demonstrate a confident, sustained and accurate performance Demonstrate ability to engage the audience, communicating meaning and mood Performance & audience awareness

-- ▶ The work presented by the candidate was audible, clear and accurate and had a sense of fluency throughout.
+- The work presented by the candidate was audible, clear and accurate and had a sense of fluency throughout.
 Integrated and expressive vocal modulation and imaginative physical skills used within the space with control to support characterisation and/or narrative throughout.
-There were some imaginative choices of interpretation. - ▶ The candidate demonstrated a mature understanding of the material and technique in the performance. - ▶ The candidate performed the original scene with confidence and fluency, communicating an imagined situation with creativity and coherence throughout. - There was a confident ability to engage the audience, communicating meaning and mood with an appearance of ease, delivering a secure and accurate performance throughout. - The candidate reflected on the work with confidence, communicating a mature understanding of the material and technique.
+There were some imaginative choices of interpretation. - The candidate demonstrated a mature understanding of the material and technique in the performance. - ▶ The candidate performed the original scene with confidence and fluency, communicating an imagined situation with creativity and coherence throughout. - There was a confident ability to engage the audience, communicating meaning and mood with an appearance of ease, delivering a secure and accurate performance throughout. - ▶ The candidate reflected on the work with confidence, communicating a mature understanding of the material and technique.

 - ▶ The work presented by the candidate was audible, clear and accurate and had a sense of fluency most of the time.
 Integrated and expressive vocal modulation and imaginative physical skills were used within the space and with control to support characterisation and/or narrative most of the time.
-There were some clear choices of interpretation. - The candidate demonstrated a secure understanding of the material and technique in the performance. - The candidate performed the original scene with some confidence and fluency, communicating an imagined situation with creativity and coherence most of the time. - There was a confident ability to engage the audience, communicating meaning and mood with an appearance of ease, delivering a secure and accurate performance most of the time. - The candidate reflected on the work with some confidence, communicating a secure understanding of the material and technique.
+There were some clear choices of interpretation. - ▶ The candidate demonstrated a secure understanding of the material and technique in the performance. - ▶ The candidate performed the original scene with some confidence and fluency, communicating an imagined situation with creativity and coherence most of the time. - There was a confident ability to engage the audience, communicating meaning and mood with an appearance of ease, delivering a secure and accurate performance most of the time. - ▶ The candidate reflected on the work with some confidence, communicating a secure understanding of the material and technique.